Subliminal Probing for Private Information via EEG-Based BCI Devices: Data analysis

 \subsection{Classification}

-The attacker tries to identify if the stimulus is relevant for the user.
-This is a binary classification problem.
-Classification is a supervised learning technique and requires a training set of data containing observations whose class membership is known already.
-Each observations class is analyzed as a function of features describing the observation.
-It is this function which is later evaluated on a new observation to estimate if it belongs to a particular category.
-We now describe exactly how we adopt this general classifier framework to predict stimulus relevance from EEG signals.
+The goal of the attacker is to train a classifier which identifies if the stimulus is relevant for the user.
+Classification requires a training set of data containing observations whose class membership is already known and a test set to evaluate its performance.
+We now describe the classifier framework that we use to predict stimulus relevance from EEG signals.

-In our setting an observation is an epoch.
-Each epoch corresponds to a single stimulus and contains the signals from all the EEG channels for a time period of [signal - 200ms, signal + 1000 ms].
+\myparagraph{Classification Setting} In our setting, each epoch is one observation.
+Each epoch corresponds to a single stimulus and contains the signals from all the EEG channels for a time period of [signal - 200ms, signal + 1000~ms].
 If $C$ denotes the number of channels being used and $f$ denotes the sampling frequency, we have $(1000 + 200)f = S$ measurements per channel per epoch.
-We concatenate the signals from all the channels for each epoch into a feature vector of dimensionality $K = C \times S$.
+We group the signals from all the channels for each epoch into a feature vector of dimensionality $K = C \times S$.
 The classification algorithm consists of two phases, training and testing.
 In the training phase, the input samples provided to the classifier are of the form: $\{x_i\trainInd \in X , y_i\}$ where $X = \{x_i \in \mathbb{R}^K, i = 1,...N\}$, N denotes the total number of input epochs.
 The set $Y = \{y_i \in \{0,1\}, i = 1,...N\}$ denotes the class labels, i.e. whether epoch $x_i\trainInd$ corresponds to the target stimulus relevant to the subject ($y_i = 1$) or not ($y_i = 0$).
 Since the system used to display the stimuli captured the indicator of each stimuli and the corresponding timestamp, for each epoch, the value of $y_i$ could be obtained.
-Given this set of inputs for training, the classifier learns the function that maps the feature vector (epochs) to the stimulus indicator: $ f(x_i): \mathbf{x_i} \in \mathbb{R}^K \rightarrow \mathbf{y} \in \{0,1\} $.
+Given this set of inputs for training, the classifier learns the function that maps the feature vector (epochs) to the stimulus indicator:

 In the testing phase, the classifier is provided with a set of fresh observations $\mathbf{x_i}$ for which it must output label predictions $\mathbf{y_i}$.
 In other words, the classifier must predict for each epoch, if the corresponding stimulus shown to the participant is relevant or not.